Nivalyx/osu-wiki/wiki/Beatmapping/Overmapping/en.md

 ![Example of overmapping by excessively high slider velocity](img/overmap-slider.gif "Example of overmapping by excessively high slider velocity")

-Please note that while overmapping is generally discouraged, it is perfectly acceptable when applied appropriately within the right context and circumstances.
+Please note that while overmapping is generally discouraged, it remains perfectly acceptable when applied under the appropriate context and circumstances.